libp2p/js-libp2p-interfaces/README.md

 ## Go

-> WIP
+> WIP - The go-libp2p implementation does not have a test suite to be used, yet.

 # API

-A valid (read: that follows this abstraction) stream muxer, must implement the following API.
+A valid (read: that follows this abstraction) Peer Routing module must implement the following API.

-### Find peers 'responsible' or 'closest' to a given key
+### `.findPeers` - Find peers 'responsible' or 'closest' to a given key

 - `Node.js` peerRouting.findPeers(key, function (err, peersPriorityQueue) {})